On the modularity of 3-regular random graphs and random graphs with given degree sequences: Preliminaries

 \begin{remark} In this paper we only work with differential equations of the type

 where $F$ is a Lipschitz function on a domain $D$.
 Thus, every differential equation with given initial values will admit a unique solution.

 \end{remark}

-Here we give a first application of the differential equation method.
 Let $a,b$ be two positive real numbers with $b < a$.
 Let $(U_i)_{1\le i\le \lfloor an\rfloor}$ be urns, each of them with space for at most two balls, and $(B_j)_{1\le j\le \lfloor 2bn\rfloor}$ be balls that are, one after the other, thrown uniformly into some urn, where the probability that a ball is thrown into an urn is proportional to the free space in this urn at the moment of throwing.

-\begin{lemma} At the end of the process there will be $\dfrac{b(2a-b)}{a}n + o(n)$ urns with at least one ball asymptotically almost surely. \end{lemma} \begin{proof} We apply the differential equation method.
-Let $N_0(t)$ be the number of urns with zero balls in them at moment $t$ and $\mathcal F_t$ be the $\sigma-$algebra of all events that happen up to time $t$.
-The difference equation for $N_0(t)$ is given by
+\begin{lemma} A.a.s. at the end of the process there will be $\dfrac{b(2a-b)}{a}n + o(n)$ urns with at least 1 ball. \end{lemma} \begin{proof} Denote by $N_0$ the number of urns containing no ball after $2bn$ steps.
+We have that

-We first transform this difference equation into a differential equation and then justify that the conditions of Theorem~\ref{Thm:DEMethod} are satisfied.
-We first rescale $N_0(t)$ as well as time: